 The concept of the RIB was first conceived by the Royal National Lifeboat Institution (RNLI) in 1964 to reduce the wear on the bottom of inflatable inshore life rafts.
 Today their applications are numerous.
 Within the leisure market, the RIB is the perfect day cruiser and watersports boat.
 Enjoy family days waterskiing or wake-boarding, use it for scuba diving or cruise along the coast exploring hidden coves and beaches.

 RIBs can range from a three metre tender with paddles or small outboard engine, to an 18 metre luxury cruiser.
-In general however, they tend to fall between four and nine metres.
-They are often propelled by one or more outboard engines, or an inboard engine with stern drive or water jet.
+In general, however, they tend to fall between four and nine metres.
+They are often propelled by one or more outboard engines or an inboard engine with the stern drive or water jet.
 Inboard engines allow some of the larger models to offer a swim platform, desirable to those using them as leisure vessels.
 RIBs up to seven metres in length can be towed making them appealing as cost-effective and versatile leisure boats.

-RIBs can be driven directly from the outboard engine on smaller models or from a centre console or cockpit complete with seating, a windshield and navigational equipment on larger vessels.
+RIBs can be driven directly from the outboard engine on smaller models or from a centre console or cockpit complete with seating, a windshield, and navigational equipment on larger vessels.
 Indeed, these larger models can have hard-tops or wheelhouses offering protection to crew and passengers.

 As a leisure boat RIBs can be equipped with luxury extras such as fridges, swim platforms, canopies, cleverly-designed storage areas, stereo systems, suspension seats and forward and aft sunpads.
-Newer luxury models such as the Pirelli Pzero 1100 are now being designed with a forward cabin.
+Newer luxury boat models such as the Pirelli Pzero 1100 boat are now being designed with a forward cabin.

 Related Articles and Guides

 1st May 2018

 20th Mar 2018